Can our dreams contain messages from heaven? One day I decided to put them to the test. This is what happened…

 I needed to know whether God was speaking to me personally through my dreams.

 It was at that point that I decided to put God to the test!
 The following is an account of what happened.

 Test 1: ‘God please give me a dream tonight’

-One evening I watched an interview where a dream was shared and John Paul Jackson gave an interpretation.
+One evening I watched an interview on YouTube where a dream was shared, and John Paul Jackson gave an interpretation.

-- My husband did not know abut the program I watched on TV, or about my prayer, so his dream was not subconsciously influenced by those factors.
+- My husband did not know about the program I watched on TV, nor about my prayer, so his dream was not subconsciously influenced by those factors.

 - If I had dreamed that dream myself, I could have argued that it was my mind processing what I watched the night before, but it wasn’t my dream.